VictorCabrejos/genai-pdf-qa-bot/docs/architecture/technical-overview.md

 ### AI and Data Processing
 - **OpenAI API**: Provides access to powerful language models
   - GPT-4o-mini: Used for natural language understanding and generation
-  - text-embedding-ada-002: Used for creating vector embeddings
+  - text-embedding-3-small: Used for creating vector embeddings (more efficient than the older text-embedding-ada-002)
 - **PyPDF2/pdf2image**: PDF processing and text extraction
 - **NumPy**: Numerical operations for vector similarity calculations